Pika10/Pong-Game/README.md

 ## Description

-A classic pong game where you try to prevent the ball from dropping by using the paddle.
+Classic pong game where you try to prevent the ball from dropping by using the paddle.

 #### Power-ups